nidhishmg/devv/docs/API.md

 {
   "model": "phi3:mini",
   "prompt": "<user query>",
-  "system": "You are Devaki, a brief helpful robot.
+  "system": "You are DEV, a brief helpful robot.
 Today is <yyyy-mm-dd>.
 Answer in one short sentence.", "stream": false
 }
 ```